 Talking about the achievement, Nellie Ahmed Tanweer, Founder and Managing Trustee of Maria’s Public School said, “We are really making strides in achieving our goal of transforming our children into global citizens and have earned a great reputation as a trusted school.
 We want our reputation for excellence to be unbroken”.

 The future of schooling and education in India is bound to undergo significant changes as schools and students will not be defined by their marks but also what kind of students they are producing as leaders.

-The conference "Future 50 Schools Shaping Success" saw participation of school principals from across the country who discussed impacts of opportunities, involvement and exposure on student learning in high schools.
-Going a step further, the conference also engaged teachers and principals on how young learners can be prepared for future jobs.
+The "Future 50 Schools Shaping Success" conference organized in this regard by Fortune India saw participation of school principals from across the country who discussed impacts of opportunities, involvement and exposure on student learning in high schools.
+Going a step further, the conference also engaged teachers and principals on the important topic of how today's young learners can be prepared for future jobs.

-The jury members for evaluation of the schools include notable academicians Lata Vaidyanathan, director, TERI Prakriti School; Priyamvada Taneja, regional manager, Middle East, Africa and India fieldwork education; Rishikesh Krishnan, Director, IIM-Indore; Sumer Singh, education consultant; and Ruchira Ghosh, regional director of south Asia, Cambridge assessment international education.
+The jury members for evaluation of the schools include notable academicians Lata Vaidyanathan, Director of TERI Prakriti School, Priyamvada Taneja, Regional Manager for Middle East, Africa and India at Fieldwork Education, Rishikesh Krishnan, Director of IIM Indore, education consultant Sumer Singh and Ruchira Ghosh, Regional Director of South Asia at Cambridge Assessment International Education.